appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/authentication-type/basic-authentication.md

 ### Username
 The username is a string that identifies the user making the request to the API.
-It is often a combination of the user's first and last name, or it could be a unique identifier like an email address or employee number.
+It's often a combination of the user's first and last name, or it could be a unique identifier like an email address or employee number.

 ### Password
 Password is a **secret string** that's used to verify the identity of the user making a request to an API.
 The password is sent as part of the Authorization header in an HTTP request, along with the username, to the server that's hosting the API.